 Bringing Chinese puppet art into American classrooms

-A group of kindergartners learn to paint and assemble puppets when attending an online Chinese puppet demonstration on Thursday at a kindergarten in Portland, Oregon.
+Norah sabharwal, 3, learns to assemble a puppet when attending an online Chinese puppet demonstration on Thursday at a kindergarten in Portland, Oregon.
 [Photo provided to China Daily]